 Second, it's a long song.
 The original Don McLean recording is about eight minutes long, but I play it a little bit faster so it may be more like seven minutes.
 The whole hike is a five-month expedition, so it would feel like selling it short to condense it down to a three-minute video.

 Third, I'm hiking the length of America.
-It makes sense to play a song which relates to America in some sense, albeit to an America in the years immediately following the 1959 death of Buddy Holly ("the day the music died", according to the song).
+It makes sense to play a song that relates to America in some sense, albeit to an America in the years immediately following the 1959 death of Buddy Holly ("the day the music died", according to the song).

 And finally, it's a song I've been playing for many years, and frankly, I just sort of have a personal attachment to it.